Jobstacktalentsolutions/Jobstack-backend/docs/sme-recruiter-verification.md

-# SME Recruiter Type and Document Verification System
+# SME Employer Type and Document Verification System

 ## Overview

-This document outlines the implementation of the SME (Small and Medium Enterprises) recruiter type and the enhanced document verification system for JobStack.
+This document outlines the implementation of the SME (Small and Medium Enterprises) employer type and the enhanced document verification system for JobStack.

-## Recruiter Types
+## Employer Types

-The system now supports three types of recruiters:
+The system now supports three types of employers:

 ### 1. Individual Employers (households, private persons)